 The City of Saint-Lambert wants to encourage composting on its territory to reduce the garbage that ends up in landfill sites.
-To help reach this goal, which is part of the City’s sustainable development plan, three composting sites are now available for you to use:
+To help reach this goal, which is part of the City’s sustainable development plan, four composting sites are now available for you to use:

 - at Lespérance Park: near the community gardens;

 - at Préville Park: near the tennis courts alongside Simard Boulevard;

 - at Alexandra Park: near the tennis courts alongside Regent Street.

 Advantages of composting

 By composting, you are helping protect the environment:

 - Reduction at the source: You cut down the amounts of garbage sent to landfill sites.

 - Better air quality: Less organic waste means less CO2 due to garbage truck traffic and less methane generated by decomposing matter at landfill sites.